Equity

 As the world's infrastructure needs have increased, more investors have been turning towards infrastructure as a dedicated sleeve in their portfolios, with assets under management in infrastructure funds nearly tripling over the last 10 years.

-Bar chart showing the total AUM in billions of global listed infrastructure funds/assets under management
+Growth of global listed infrastructure assets/funds under management

 Listed infrastructure in portfolios

-Pull quote from Jay Jacobs, U.S. Head of Thematic and Active ETFs for BlackRock
+Quote from Jay Jacobs, U.S. Head of Equity ETFs

 We believe there are compelling reasons for investors to carve out dedicated exposure to listed infrastructure: